Hancock Whitney Co. (NASDAQ:HWC) Shares Sold by Prudential Financial Inc.

-Several other hedge funds have also recently made changes to their positions in the company.
-River Oaks Capital LLC increased its position in shares of Hancock Whitney by 75.0% in the 3rd quarter.
-River Oaks Capital LLC now owns 700 shares of the company’s stock valued at $32,000 after acquiring an additional 300 shares during the period.
-Creative Planning boosted its holdings in Hancock Whitney by 12.8% in the third quarter.
-Creative Planning now owns 15,876 shares of the company’s stock valued at $727,000 after purchasing an additional 1,805 shares during the last quarter.
-Teacher Retirement System of Texas boosted its holdings in Hancock Whitney by 178.7% in the third quarter.
-Teacher Retirement System of Texas now owns 39,015 shares of the company’s stock valued at $1,787,000 after purchasing an additional 25,015 shares during the last quarter.
-Rockefeller Capital Management L.P. boosted its holdings in Hancock Whitney by 279.3% in the third quarter.
-Rockefeller Capital Management L.P. now owns 660 shares of the company’s stock valued at $30,000 after purchasing an additional 486 shares during the last quarter.
-Finally, Great West Life Assurance Co.
-Can boosted its holdings in Hancock Whitney by 12.9% in the third quarter.
-Great West Life Assurance Co.
-Can now owns 59,717 shares of the company’s stock valued at $2,735,000 after purchasing an additional 6,814 shares during the last quarter.
+A number of other large investors have also made changes to their positions in the business.
+Jennison Associates LLC acquired a new position in shares of Hancock Whitney in the 3rd quarter valued at $771,000.
+Hancock Whitney Corp boosted its holdings in Hancock Whitney by 0.5% in the second quarter.
+Hancock Whitney Corp now owns 814,444 shares of the company’s stock valued at $36,104,000 after purchasing an additional 3,770 shares during the last quarter.
+Prospera Financial Services Inc boosted its holdings in Hancock Whitney by 14.5% in the third quarter.
+Prospera Financial Services Inc now owns 11,483 shares of the company’s stock valued at $525,000 after purchasing an additional 1,456 shares during the last quarter.
+Wipfli Financial Advisors LLC purchased a new stake in Hancock Whitney in the third quarter valued at $139,000.
+Finally, Assenagon Asset Management S.A. boosted its holdings in Hancock Whitney by 116.8% in the second quarter.
+Assenagon Asset Management S.A. now owns 81,810 shares of the company’s stock valued at $3,627,000 after purchasing an additional 44,072 shares during the last quarter.
 79.09% of the stock is owned by institutional investors and hedge funds.

 Analyst Ratings Changes

 Several equities research analysts have commented on HWC shares.
 Raymond James lowered their price target on shares of Hancock Whitney from $61.00 to $58.00 and set a “strong-buy” rating on the stock in a report on Wednesday, January 18th.
+Truist Financial lowered their price target on shares of Hancock Whitney from $60.00 to $56.00 in a report on Wednesday, January 18th.
 DA Davidson dropped their target price on Hancock Whitney from $60.00 to $58.00 and set a “buy” rating on the stock in a research report on Wednesday, January 18th.
-Truist Financial dropped their target price on Hancock Whitney from $60.00 to $56.00 in a research report on Wednesday, January 18th.
 Finally, StockNews.com cut Hancock Whitney from a “buy” rating to a “hold” rating in a research report on Thursday, October 20th.
 Two analysts have rated the stock with a hold rating, two have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average target price of $57.33.

 Hancock Whitney Trading Up 0.3 %